How to Kill Clover Without Chemicals

 by Alec McClennan, on April 28, 2020

 Does your lawn look like the lawn pictured below?
 Are you seeing a lot of white flowers in your lawn and don't like the look of them?
-Maybe you're concerned about the clover attracting bees and making it more likely for your kids to get stung?
-If this is your lawn and you'd like to get some more grass and less clover, keep reading, we'll get there...
+Maybe you're concerned about the Clover attracting bees and making it more likely for your kids to get stung?
+If this is your lawn and you'd like to have more grass and less Clover, keep reading to learn more.

 Why You Might Want to Keep Your Clover

-But, before we talk about How to Eliminate Clover without using chemicals, let's spend a second looking at the benefits of clover and perhaps convince you that you'd like to keep the clover after all.
+Before we talk about how to eliminate Clover without using chemicals, let's spend a minute discussing the benefits of Clover and perhaps convince you that you'd like to keep the Clover after all.

 Reason 1: Clover Fertilizes Your Lawn

-Clover has a symbiotic relationship with bacteria that attach themselves to its roots.
-These bacteria can absorb nitrogen (the main nutrient that gives grass its green color) from the atmosphere, meaning that it doesn't need to be fertilized.
-Even better, if you have a good mix of clover (or microclover) you shouldn't need to fertilize your lawn much.
-Contrary to poplular belief, clover won't take over your lawn, it will help your lawn.
-Notice how the side of the soccer field below that is planted with microclover is greener than the side to the right - clover can keep your lawn greener with less fertilizer!
+Clover has a symbiotic relationship with beneficial bacteria, which attach themselves to its roots.
+These bacteria can absorb nitrogen from the atmosphere, the main nutrient that gives grass its green color.
+Even better, if you have a good mix of Clover (or Microclover) your lawn won't need to be fertilized to look lush and green.
+Contrary to popular belief, Clover won't take over your lawn, it will help your lawn.
+Notice how the bottom side of the soccer field below that is planted with Microclover is greener than the top side.
+Clover can keep your lawn greener with less fertilizer!

 Reason 2: Clover Prevents Weeds